 Ah well.
-So, with six weeks to go there’s plenty of time for some more speech writing variety.
+So, with six weeks to go there’s plenty of time for some more speech writing variety in an Ed Miliband speech.
 But if you can’t wait, why don’t you consider a one to one public speaking coaching session with Time to Market.
 You can choose a coaching session at your own offices or, at one of our 40 plus training centres.
-Please call us for more details.
+Please don’t hesitate to call us for more details.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?